RedHatInsights/yggdrasil/README.md

 ## Running

-yggdrasil uses D-Bus as an IPC framework to enable communication between workers and the dispatcher. `yggd` can run on either the system bus (the default) or a session bus.
-Connecting to a session bus is enabled either implicitly by setting the `DBUS_SESSION_BUS_ADDRESS` environment variable or explicitly by running `yggd` with the `--bus-address` flag.
-In either case, a D-Bus policy is installed that denies non-root D-Bus clients from sending messages to both the dispatcher and the workers.
+yggdrasil uses D-Bus as an IPC framework to enable communication between workers and the dispatcher, as well as exporting an API enabling other services to interact with it. `yggd` follows the normal logic for determining which bus to connect to.
+It will attempt to connect to the session bus if `DBUS_SESSION_BUS_ADDRESS` is defined.
+Otherwise, it will attempt to connect to the system bus.
+On the system bus, if the process is not running as root, the installed D-Bus security policy will deny the process from claiming the `com.redhat.Yggdrasil1` and `com.redhat.yggdrasil.Dispatcher1` names, and the process will exit.

-The systemd unit `yggd.service` starts `yggd`, connecting it to the system bus.
+The systemd unit `yggrasil.service` starts `yggd`, using the logic described above.

 ```
-systemctl enable --now yggd
+systemctl enable --now yggdrasil
 ```

 Multiple instances of `yggd` can be run by using the templated systemd units.
 Each instance requires  a private D-Bus session.
 The socket and broker are started with `yggdrasil-bus@.socket` and `yggdrasil-bus@.service`, respectively.
-A templated yggd unit is available to automatically connect yggd to the D-Bus broker started by `yggdrasil-bus@.service`.
+A templated yggdrasil unit is available to automatically connect yggd to the D-Bus broker started by `yggdrasil-bus@.service`.

 ```
 systemctl enable --now yggdrasil-bus@bunnies.socket
 systemctl enable --now yggdrasil-bus@bunnies.service
-systemctl enable --now yggd@bunnies.service
+systemctl enable --now yggdrasil@bunnies.service
 ```

 This will define and create an abstract UNIX domain socket named `yggd_bunnies`.